Fourth Connecticut Lake, Pittsburg

 Notable Trails

-The trail to Fourth Connecticut Lake heads west along the US-Canada border, at times climbing steeply.
+The trail to Fourth Connecticut Lake heads west along the United States-Canada border, at times climbing steeply.
 Please be sure to watch your footing.
 At 0.4 mile you will come to the preserve corner and eastern boundary.
 Remain on the international boundary trail another 0.1 mile until you come to the place where the Conservancy’s trail drops south from the international boundary.
-Follow this trail 0.1 mile to the north end of the lake, where you may choose either direction for a 0.5-mile loop walk around the entire water body.
+Follow this trail 0.1 miles to the north end of the lake, where you may choose either direction for a 0.5-mile loop walk around the entire water body.
 At the south end of Fourth Lake, you will literally step over the Connecticut River as it begins its great journey southward.
-Your return back along the international boundary trail will be easier, but watch your footing in steep and wet places.
+Your return along the international boundary trail will be easier, but watch your footing in steep and wet places.
 Take time to enjoy the views of the surrounding landscape as you crest the last knoll before the end of the trail.
 The entire round trip is 1.7 miles and usually takes about 2 hours.